User Agreement for PayPal Services

 11.5 Subject to clause 11.4, you may withdraw any balance in your account provided:

 - You have linked a Nominated Bank Account or a United States bank account to your account;

 - We have not limited your account;

-- Your account, or a linked account (determined in accordance with clause 16.3), does not have a negative balance in any currency.
-If your account, or a linked account, has a negative balance we may cancel any withdrawals you have initiated which are pending; and
+- Your account, or an associated account (determined in accordance with clause 16.3), does not have a negative balance in any currency.
+If your account, or an associated account, has a negative balance we may cancel any withdrawals you have initiated which are pending; and

 - You are not subject to a withdrawal limit under the PayPal Here Terms and Conditions.

 11.6 If we have placed a hold on a transaction you may not withdraw the funds related to that transaction until the hold is released.

 11.7 If you hold a balance in a foreign currency, you may only withdraw that balance (or part thereof) after it has been converted to the primary currency of your Nominated Bank Account or linked United States bank account.
 You may avoid converting the currency held in your account by: